jackyzha0/quartz/content/Meta/Moves/Druid.md

 <span class="move-trigger">When you call upon the wilds to change your shape,</span> choose one of your attuned creatures to change into and roll **+WIS**.
 On a **10+** you transform quickly and without issue.
 On a **7-9** you still transform, but you are put in a spot or draw unwanted attention.
-While in an animal shape, you gain any innate abilities and weaknesses of the form; claws, wings, gills, and so on.
+<span class="move-trigger">While in an animal shape,</span> you gain any innate abilities and weaknesses of the form; claws, wings, gills, and so on.
 You also gain the Instinct of your new form.
 This primal urge is something innate to each creature and becomes a part of you while you are shifted.
 ### Resist Instinct
 <span class="move-trigger">When you try to change shape without having fulfilled your Instinct,</span> roll **+WIS**.
 On a **10+** you succeed and are now able to transform.
 If you’re changing back to normal, you do so.
 If you’re changing into another creature, roll to Shapeshift.